gardehal/python-playlist/README.md

 - confirm delete/remove in commands, delete = soft delete with deleted = datetime field, remove = permanent remove, restore commands - or trashcan instead of hard delete
 - some print results, listing sources should list playlist (ID or name), adding/removing anything with relations should specify relation
 - adding sources, check for duplicates on url (warning on duplicate name?)
-- prune commands for removing watched streams, remove ids from playlists if no corresponding stream, remove sources without playlist?, streams without playlist?
-- more detailed use docs?
 - tests for core functions like fetch and play?